Fundamental group of moduli of principal bundles on curves: Fundamental group of the moduli stack

-The quotient $\mathbb C$--space $\mathcal{Q}_{\op{G}}$ in \eqref{e1} as constructed in the works Beauville-Laszlo, Kumar and Laszlo-Sorger \cite{BL, K, LS} is an ind--scheme, which is a direct limit of a sequence of projective schemes.
-It turns out that the ind--scheme $\mathcal{Q}_{\op{G}}$ is both reduced and irreducible, hence it is integral \cite[p.~508, Proposition 4.6]{LS}, \cite[p.~406--407, Lemma 6.3]{BL}.
-The quotient $\op{LG}/\op{L}^{+}\op{G}$ can be realized as an inductive limit of reduced projective Schubert varieties \cite{K, M}.
-We now recall a lemma, whose proof follows from the fact that the affine Grassmannian $\mathcal{Q}_{\op{G}}$ is homotopic to the based loop group $\Omega_{e}(K)$, where $K$ is a compact form of $\op{G}$ \cite[p.~64, Corollary 5.6]{KNR}.
+The quotient $\mathbb C$--space $\mathcal{Q}_{\op{G}}$ in \eqref{e1} as constructed in the works of Beauville-Laszlo, Kumar and Laszlo-Sorger, \cite{BL}, \cite{K}, \cite{LS}, is an ind--scheme, which is a direct limit of a sequence of projective schemes.
+It turns out that when $\op{G}$ is simply connected, the ind--scheme $\mathcal{Q}_{\op{G}}$ is both reduced and irreducible, hence it is integral \cite[p.~508, Proposition 4.6]{LS}, \cite[p.~406--407, Lemma 6.3]{BL}.
+The affine Grassmannian $\mathcal{Q}_{\op{G}}=\op{LG}/\op{L}^{+}\op{G}$ can be realized as an inductive limit of reduced projective Schubert varieties \cite{K}, \cite{M}.

+\begin{remark} We do not need to assume that $\op{G}$ is semisimple for defining $\op{LG}$.
+The same definition works for any reductive group $\op{G}$. \end{remark}

+We now recall a lemma (Lemma \ref{newlemma}) whose proof can be found in Section 8 of \cite{PS} for $\op{G}=\op{GL}_n$.
+The general case follows from more general results in Section 4 of \cite{Na}.
+We also refer the reader to Theorem 1.6.1 and the paragraph after Theorem 1.6.1 in \cite{Zhu} for a more comprehensive discussion.